teodortalov/citrix/README.md

 If you would like to help maintain this project and/or if you have any questions or comments about the library's design or implementation I'd love to hear from you.

+What's coming?
+--

+More stuff, first and foremoest in-like documentation, so your IDE works.
+Unit testing, and more from Citrix API.

   [1]: https://developer.citrixonline.com/user/register
   [2]: http://GoToWebinar.com